Next, choose a time

 Canned tuna

 Canned tuna is an affordable, convenient source of high-quality protein that can be kept in your pantry for quick meals.
-Each serving offers a significant protein boost, essential omega-3 fatty acids, and is versatile enough for sandwiches, salads, or paired with pasta.
+Each serving offers a protein boost, essential omega-3 fatty acids, and is versatile enough for sandwiches, salads, or paired with pasta.
 Its long shelf life and quick preparation make canned tuna an excellent option for protein-rich, no-cook meals.
-If you’re looking for lower calorie and fat content, choose tuna in spring water rather than oil.
-Tuna in oil has a richer flavour and is higher in omegas and is perfect for salads or pasta sauces.
+If you’re looking for a lighter flavour, choose tuna in spring water rather than oil.
+Tuna in oil has a richer flavour and is perfect for salads or pasta sauces.
 Opt for larger cans when creating family bakes or batch-cooked meals.
 Small cans are perfect for small dinners and salads.

 06